sikaeducation/curriculum/courses/102/standards/manage-file-systems-cli/topics/cli-file-management-1/README.md

 ## Files

-In the CLI, there are only files and directories (also called folders).
-Directories work exactly like the ones you're used to using in graphical OSes, and all the normal files--text documents, images, music, and so on--are also available.
-Things like programs, input, and even different processes in the computer are also represented by files, which gives you some really powerful ways to combine them.
-Unlike in most graphical file managers, there are no "extensions".
-The characters at the end of a file (like `.txt`, `.js`, `.md`, `.zip`) are just part of the name and carry no other meaning.
-Files and folders that start with a `.` (like `.bashrc` and `.ssh`) are considered "hidden", and are only listed if you explicitly ask for them.
+In the CLI, there are only files and directories, which are also called folders.
+Directories work exactly like the ones you're used to using in graphical OSes, and all the normal files such as text documents, images, and music are also used.
+Things like programs and user input are also represented by files.
+For the most part, the file extension characters at the end of a file (like `.txt`, `.js`, `.md`, `.zip`) are just part of the name and carry no other meaning.
+Files and folders that start with a `.` (like `.bashrc` and `.ssh`) are considered hidden and are only displayed if you explicitly ask for them.

 ## Creating Files